 High yield debt securities (also referred to as "non-investment grade") are defined as debt securities that usually generate significant returns and also have a low credit rating and a high risk of credit events.
-High yield bonds are often more volatile, less liquid and more likely to experience financial difficulties than other higher-rated bonds.
+High yield bonds are often more volatile, less liquid and more prone to financial distress than bonds with a higher rating.
 Bonds of distressed issuers are often defined as (i) having a highly speculative long-term rating from the rating agencies or (ii) those whose issuers are subject or likely to be subject to bankruptcy proceedings.
 In some cases, the recovery of investments in debt securities that are distressed or in default is subject to uncertainties related to court decisions and corporate restructurings, among other factors.
-It can therefore be more difficult to value high yield securities (including those in difficulty) than other higher-rated securities due to the lack of liquidity.
+It can therefore be more difficult to value high yield securities (including distressed securities) than higher-rated securities, owing to a lack of liquidity.
 An investment in this type of security can result in unrealised capital losses and/or losses that may have a negative impact on the net asset value of the Sub-fund.